 Apprenticeship Future Plans

-Describe how your Apprenticeship will positively contribute to the UK Craft Sector (300 words)
+Describe how your Apprenticeship will positively contribute to the UK Craft Sector* (2000 characters)

 What do you hope to gain from the Apprenticeship (such as skills, work experience etc)?
-(300 words)
+(300 words or 2000 characters max)

-Let us know what your short to medium term goals are.
-More specifically: what do you want to achieve during the Apprenticeship and what would you like to do once you have completed the Apprenticeship?
+Let us know what your short – medium term goals are.
+More specifically: what do you want to achieve during the Apprenticeship and what would you like to do once you have completed the Apprenticeship.
+You are more than welcome to use a list or bullet points.

-What are your long term career plans?
-(300 words)
+What are your long term career plans?* (2000 characters)

 Tell us about your long term goals; they should be clear and realistic.
 Explain why you would like to complete this Apprenticeship and how your career will develop as a result of your training.